Inputs

 The condition value must be the same type as the referenced input.

 Check an example below using condition as an input.
-You can choose which language you want to use: Java and Kotlin.
-Depending on the language, you can check the available versions.
+In this example, you can choose which language you want to use: Java or Kotlin.
+Depending on the language, you can see the available versions.

 inputs: